chemaoxfz/chemaoxfz.github.io/_pages/about.md

     <p>600 Dunyu Road, Xihu District</p>
     <p>Hangzhou CHINA</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I'm Fang, an assistant professor in the School of Engineering at Westlake University in Hangzhou China, starting the biomachine architecture and control (BMAC) lab.
+I'm Fang, an assistant professor in the School of Engineering at Westlake University in Xihu District, Hangzhou, CHINA, starting the [biomachine architecture and control (BMAC) lab](/assets/pdf/202307-westlake-summer-camp-BMAC-lab-intro-poster.pdf).
 Before this, I was a postdoctoral researcher at [Suckjoon Jun](https://jun.ucsd.edu/) group at UCSD to apply my theoretical framework in engineering to fundamental laws of bacterial survival and growth in dynamic environments.
 I obtained my PhD in bioengineering at Caltech in 2022, mentored by [John C Doyle](http://www.cds.caltech.edu/~doyle/wiki/index.php?title=Main_Page), and built a theoretical foundation for biocontrol in cells from gene circuits, to metabolism and physiology.
 My PhD thesis "Biocontrol of Biomolecular Systems: Polyhedral Constraints on Binding's Regulation of Catalysis from Biocircuits to Metabolism" is [here](https://thesis.library.caltech.edu/14652/).
 Here's my [google scholar site](https://scholar.google.com/citations?user=_iWSHHsAAAAJ&hl=en) and my [CV](https://chemaoxfz.github.io/assets/pdf/cv.pdf).

 My career goal is to push for the mature engineering of complex biological machines that fully realizes the unique potential of biotechnology.